 'qualifying institution' means any of the following institutions in England or Wales —

 (a) a university (whether or not receiving financial support under section 65 of the 1992 Act) whose entitlement to grant awards is conferred or confirmed by —

 (ii) a Royal Charter, or

 (iii) an order under section 76 of the 1992 Act;

 (b) a constituent college, school or hall or other institution of a university falling within paragraph (a);

 (c) an institution conducted by a higher education corporation;

 (d) a designated institution, as defined by section 72(3) of the 1992 Act.

-Our role is to "review" the final decision of the university; it is not to re-investigate the complaint.
+Our role is to "review" the final decision of the HE provider; it is not normally to re-investigate the complaint.

 This means that the Court has ordered that the legal proceedings should be suspended for a limited period.